nhsconnect/FHIR-NRLS-API/pages/overview/overview_glossary.md

 tags: [overview]
 sidebar: overview_sidebar
 permalink: overview_glossary.html
-summary: "Glossary of terms used by Care Connect"
+summary: "Glossary of terms used this implementation guide"
 toc: false
 ---

-Glossary of common terms and abbreviations used though-out the Care Connect documentation site.
+Glossary of common terms and abbreviations used throughout this documentation site.

 ADT
 : {{site.data.glossary.adt}}